If you had to describe the happiest experience you have ever had, what would you say, specifically?

 (This post may contain affiliate links, view our disclosure policy for details.)

 My memories went back to warm summer nights in Minnesota sitting around a campfire with really close friends and our family.
 We were singing old favorite songs together and just plain having fun.

 I can smell the campfire, feel the breeze and see the stars in the sky.
 I can hear the harmony and happy voices singing, You Are My Sunshine.
 In my mind, I see the faces of our children singing as they are creating life-changing memories of their own.

 Certainly, I could on, but I want you to spend a few more minutes thinking about your happy experience and please share it in the comment section below.

 No amount of money can recreate the experiences that make you who you are.
 Our identity is made up of an accumulation of everything we’ve seen, the things we’ve done, and the places we’ve been,

 but not the kind of car we drive or our big homes.

 We are the sum total of our experiences”- Thomas Gilovich

 Over a decade of Psychology research clearly shows experiences bring people more happiness than do possessions.
-This is big news for everyone who has thought a bigger house or an expensive car was the way to show success.
+This is big news for everyone who has thought a bigger house or an expensive car was the way to bring us joy.

 How Does Money Buy Happiness?